 - Fractured bones

 - Contusions and lacerations

-If you were hurt in an e-bike crash caused by another driver, you may be able to hold that driver liable.
+If you were hurt in a Santa Barbara e-bike crash caused by another driver, you may be able to hold that driver liable.
 To prevail in a claim for compensation, you must show that the at-fault driver’s negligence was the main factor that caused the crash.
 Examples of driver negligence include speeding, driving impaired by alcohol or drugs, distracted driving, failing to yield the right-of-way, or disregarding traffic signals or signs.
 You will need evidence to support your claim, such as eyewitness testimony, camera footage of the crash, photos of the accident scene, the at-fault party’s driving record, and your wrecked e-bike and helmet preserved for inspection.

 After a serious e-bike accident in Santa Barbara, call NordstrandBlack PC at (866) 298-2041 to schedule a free consultation.